 We often have stringent timelines to finish up testing for an application.
-In this case, we may miss testing some of the important functionalities and aspects of the software.
-In order to avoid this, you should tag a priority with each test while documenting it.
+Here, we may miss testing some of the important functionalities and aspects of the software.
+In order to avoid this, tag a priority with each test while documenting it.

 You can use any encoding for defining the priority of a test.
-It is generally better to use any of the 3 levels, high, medium and low, or 1, 50 and 100.
-So, when you have a strict timeline, you should complete all the high priority tests first and then move to the medium and low priority tests.
+It is better to use any of the 3 levels, high, medium, and low, or 1, 50, and 100.
+So, when you have a strict timeline, complete all the high-priority tests first and then move to the medium and low priority tests.

 #5) Sequence Matters

-#6) Add Timestamp and the Tester Name to the Comments
+#6) Add Timestamp and Tester’s Name to the Comments

-There may be a case where you are testing an application, someone is making modifications in parallel to the same app or someone may update the app after your testing is done.
+There may be a case where you are testing an application, and someone is making modifications in parallel to the same app, or someone may update the app after your testing is done.
 This leads to a situation where your test results can vary with time.

-So, it is always better to add a timestamp with the tester's name in the testing comments so that a test result (pass or fail) can be attributed to the state of an application at that particular time.
-Alternatively, you can have an ‘Executed Date’ column added separately to the test case which will explicitly identify the timestamp of the test.
+So, it is always better to add a timestamp with the tester’s name in the testing comments so that a test result (pass or fail) can be attributed to the state of an application at that particular time.
+Alternatively, you can have an ‘Executed Date’ column added separately to the test case, and this will explicitly identify the timestamp of the test.

 #7) Include Browser Details